PlusInsta/discord-plus/README.md

 ## User customization
 This theme aims to be **fully customizable**.
 There are variables at the top of the file that allow you to change things like the background image, the roundness of the UI, and the accent color.
-You can also change the font to any font installed on your device.
+You can also change the fonts to any fonts installed on your device.

 I am planning on introducing in-app settings, as soon as BetterDiscord allows for that.
 In the meantime, you can edit the downloaded CSS file's variables to your liking.